Mission and History

 - Financial Support: Awarding scholarships and fellowships to ensure that public interest law practice is accessible to and sustainable for all

-The William Wayne Justice Center for Public Interest Law was created in 2004 when the law school joined with Judge William Wayne Justice’s former law clerks and many admirers to establish it in his honor.
-The Justice Center is a comprehensive resource for students, faculty, alumni, and the community.
+The William Wayne Justice Center for Public Interest Law was established in 2004 when Texas Law joined Judge William Wayne Justice’s former law clerks and many admirers to create the center in his honor.
+Today, the Justice Center serves as a comprehensive resource for students, faculty, alumni, and the broader community.